 Factory: Royal Doulton

-Bone china cup, saucer and plate, transfer-printed in black, painted and brownish-red, and gilt
+Bone china cup, saucer and plate, transfer-printed in black, painted and brownish-red, with a 'Maori' border pattern, and gilt

 Shallow cylindrical cup with ear-shaped handle, decorated on the exterior with a wide band of Maori ornament.
 The rim and edges of the handle have narrow gilt lines and there is a longitudinal stroke down the back of the handle.
 The circular saucer and plate each have shallow sloping sides and a flat centre, resting on a slight footring.
 Each has a band of Maori ornament on the rim and a gilt band on the outer edge.